-Oncology Clinics at four Community Hospitals – The Community Hospital Oncology Clinics consist of clinical units at the Concordia, Seven Oaks, Grace and Victoria General Hospitals.
-The Oncology Units are responsible for providing comprehensive cancer care services for the patients experiencing malignant and non-malignant, haematological and related diseases in the four geographical quadrants of the Winnipeg Region.
+Oncology Clinics at two Community Hospitals – The Community Hospital Oncology Clinics consist of clinical units at the Grace and Victoria General Hospitals.
+The Oncology Units are responsible for providing comprehensive cancer care services for patients experiencing malignant and non-malignant, haematological and related diseases.

 Co-ordinated, comprehensive, interdisciplinary care is provided by a team, which consists of the oncologist, registered nurses, allied health professionals, support staff and volunteers.
 This interdisciplinary team works to provide individualized care for patients and families requiring treatment for their disease and information, education and counseling designed to assist them in coping with the disease and treatment process.
 Care is patient and family centred, accessible and resource efficient; care is ensured on a continuum, from diagnosis, treatment, supportive care, rehabilitation to palliation; cancer care is provided in a holistic manner focusing on the patient’s needs, well being, learning and growth.

 Health Sciences Centre Adult Oncology/BMT Unit GD6 – This 19 bed inpatient unit provides treatment for acute leukemia, lymphoma and the inpatient component of blood and marrow transplantation.